Thinking of moving to Germany? Expats share a detailed breakdown of the cost of living in Berlin and what monthly expenses to budget for in 2025.

 Investment Account | eToro (0% Commission on Stocks) | €0 |

-Whatever your reason is for moving to Berlin, we hope that our cost of living guide will help you decide if the city is for you.
-If you do decide to move to Berlin, here are some great deals for essential services to get you started.
+Whatever your reason for moving to Berlin, we hope this cost of living guide helps you decide if the city is the right fit for you.
+If you do choose to make the move, here are some great deals on essential services and resources to help you get started.

-Related Guide: It’s no secret that the cost of living in Berlin (and the rest of Germany) is rising.
+Related Guide: It’s no secret that the cost of living in Berlin (and Germany as a whole) is rising.
 But don’t worry, there are easy ways you can cut down costs without sacrificing quality of life.
-Check out our How To Save Money in Germany guide for 14 easy tips to reduce your cost of living.
+Check out our How to Save Money in Germany guide for 14 easy tips to lower your living expenses.